Heisenberg-x1/PHP-lab-log-/php.md

 ### Working with numbers

-- There arte a bunch of math functions in php
+- There are a bunch of math functions in php
 - The most common ones are as follows:

 ```php